 Our prices have remained the same, but instead of taking the difference, we have passed it on to organizations that are committed to climate protection.
 Nothing has changed for the customer, except that - as in the last 14 years - we have fought together for a better planet.

 3% for our future.
 That is our Greener Deal.

 From July to December 2020, we supported different nonprofits and initiatives that work to combat climate change or other environmental crises.

-Client Earth, Pleistocene Park, Foundation Conservation Carpathia and Extinction Rebellion were supported.
+Client Earth, Pleistocene Park and Extinction Rebellion were supported.
 November was dedicated to Rainforest Concern.
-2.5%* of our webshop sales in December go to German Zero.
+2.5%* of our webshop sales in December went to German Zero.

 Frequently asked questions

 VAT is a national consumption tax that is only applied by and in the country in which a product is supplied or a service is provided.
 Accordingly, the German value added tax is only applicable to deliveries and services in Germany.
 For our Greener Deal this means - the gross prices remain the same, no matter if you live in Germany or anywhere else.

 So, now let's do the math: The value added tax is always included in the gross prices shown, it is simply added to the net price by the retailer.
 For example, 19% value-added tax on a denim for €100 net price means that another 19% = €19 is added.
 The gross price is then €119, and the retailer pays the VAT to the tax office and does not keep it himself.

 With 16% VAT, the difference between €119 and €116 is a reduction and saving of €3 or about 2.5%.

 Our prices remain the same.
 The difference of 2.5% on our webshop sales in Germany will be donated as part of our green deal.